spencerfjelstad/byte_le_royale_2020/sphinx/buildings.md

 3 | 17600 | 25

 ## Structure Booster
 Shown as the 3D printer, this gives you additional structure by an amount that increases with each upgrade.
 This does not increase your structure above your max structure level.
+This amount is added every turn.

 Level | Effort Required | Structure Added
 --- | --- | ---